soumende1/CarND-MPC-Project/README.md

 ### Polynomial Fitting and MPC Preprocessing

-The waypoints provided by the simulator are transformed to the car coordinate system at [./src/main.cpp](./src/main.cpp#L104) from line 104 to line 113.
+The waypoints provided by the simulator are transformed to the car coordinate system at [./src/main.cpp](./src/main.cpp#L118).
 Then a 3rd-degree polynomial is fitted to the transformed waypoints.
 These polynomial coefficients are used to calculate the `cte` and `epsi` later on.
 They are used by the solver as well to create a reference trajectory.

 ### Model Predictive Control with Latency